panbak/lilist/README.md

 # lilist
-a single link for all your links
+A serverless web application with firebase, that let you create a list of your social links and share it.